CloudCannon/rcc/README.md

 7. Add a `translations` collection to your `cloudcannon.config.yml`.
 If you have the key `collection_groups:` defined, remember to add `translations` to a collection group, so that it is visible in your sidebar.

     If your site is nested in a subdirectory you'll need to remove your `source` key, and manually add the subdirectory to each path that needs it.
-The translations collection's path `rosey` does not need the prefix of the subdirectory since it lives in the root.
+The translations collection's path `rosey` does not need the prefix of the subdirectory since it lives in the root of our project.
 Schema paths in CloudCannon are not affected by the `source` key, so do not need updating.

-    `cloudcannon.config.yml`:
+    `cloudcannon.config.yml`

     ```yml
       collections_config:
         translations:
           path: rosey
           icon: translate
           disable_url: true
           disable_add: true
           disable_add_folder: true
           disable_file_actions: false
           glob:
             - config.yaml
             - 'translations/**'
           _inputs:
             urlTranslation:
               type: text
               comment: Provide a translation for the URL that Rosey will build this page at.
     ```

 8. This project is written in ESM syntax.
 If your project is in CJS, you may need to update your project, or the    `rosey-connector` files.

-    To change your project to ESM, make sure your package.json is `"type": "module"`, and either change any CJS files to .cjs extension, or refactor to ESM syntax.
+    To change your project to ESM, make sure your package.json is `"type": "module"`, and either change any CJS files to `.cjs` extension, or refactor to ESM syntax.

-    Alternatively it may be easier to change the .js files in `rosey-connector` to .mjs, and update any .js imports in those files.
+    Alternatively it may be easier to change the `.js` files in `rosey-connector` to `.mjs`, and update any `.js` imports in those files.

-9. After your next build in CC, You should see empty translations files.
-Start tagging your layouts and components with data-rosey tags to see something appear in here to translate.
+9. After your next build in CC, you should see nearly empty translations files.
+A url input will be generated for you to translate the page's url if need be, without anything in your site needing to be tagged.
+To add text content to translate, start   tagging your layouts and components with data-rosey tags.

-    An example tag in 11ty may look like: data-rosey="{{ heading.heading_text | slugify }}"
+    An example tag in 11ty may look like: `data-rosey="{{ heading.heading_text | slugify }}"`

+    Or in a more complete example:

     ```liquid
       <h1 class="heading" data-rosey="{{ heading.heading_text | slugify }}">{{ heading.heading_text }}</h1>
     ```

-    11ty has the slugify universal filter, which means you can slugify the content and use that as the translation key.
-If you are using an SSG that doesn't have the slugify filter built in, you can roll your own.
+    11ty has the slugify global filter, which means you can slugify the content and use that as the translation key.
+If you are using an SSG that doesn't have a slugify filter built in (like Astro), you can roll your own.
 One has been provided in  `rosey-connector/helpers/component-helper.js`.

     For markdown body content, you need to extend the SSG's built in markdown processing.
 Plugins are used to tag markdown that is turned into block level html elements, with an html attribute `data-rosey="an-example-phrase-for-translation"`.
 Content that is processed through the SSGs native markdown processing in templating (eg. Jekylls `markdownify`) will also need the same treatment, where the larger (perhaps many paragraph) phrase is broken into individual block level elements.

     In the case of an SSG like Jekyll, where a `markdownify` filter is built in, extending the markdown processing will also affect templating with that filter on it.
-In the case of an SSG like Astro, a component (`rosey-connector/ssgs/astroMarkdownComponent.astro`) with markdown rendering on the content it receives is used to parse any markdown content that needs processed through your templating.
-This basically accomplishes the same thing as extending the `markdownify` filter in Jekyll - it removes the need to tag the whole piece of markdown content as one phrase, because it's automatically being tagged on all block level elements.
+In the case of an SSG like Astro a component (`rosey-connector/ssgs/astroMarkdownComponent.astro`), with markdown rendering on the content it receives, is used to parse any markdown content that needs processed through your templating.
+This accomplishes the same thing as extending the `markdownify` filter in Jekyll - it removes the need to tag the whole piece of markdown content as one phrase, because it's automatically being tagged on all block level elements.

-10. To add automatic AI-powered translations - which your editors can then QA - enable Smartling in your `rosey/config.yaml` file, by setting `smartling_enabled: true`.
+10. To add automatic AI-powered translations - which your editors can then QA in the app - enable Smartling in your `rosey/config.yaml` file, by setting `smartling_enabled: true`.
 Make sure to fill in your `dev_project_id`, and `dev_user_identifier`, with the credentials in your Smartling account.
 Ensure you have added you secret API key to your environment variables in CloudCannon, as `DEV_USER_SECRET`.
 You can set this locally in a `.env` file if you want to test it in your development environment.

 > [!IMPORTANT]
 > Make sure to not push any secret API keys to your source control.
 The `.env` file should already be in your .gitignore.